The Psychology Behind High-Converting Functional Medicine Website Design: What Every Integrative Practice Needs to Know

 Line spacing, paragraph length, and text hierarchy all impact whether someone actually reads your carefully crafted copy or bounces after a quick glance.
 Dense walls of text trigger immediate overwhelm, which is the opposite of what you want for patients already dealing with complex chronic health issues.
 Strategic use of white space gives the eye places to rest and makes content feel approachable (rather than daunting).

-Your website should do the same.
 When someone visits your site feeling overwhelmed by their chronic health issues, the last thing they need is to feel overwhelmed by your design.
-Clear hierarchy creates clarity.
-Clarity builds trust.
-Trust drives patient conversions.
+Clear hierarchy creates clarity Clarity builds trust.
+Trust drives patient/client conversions.

 Most health websites look identical, with emotionally void or unique images fail to connect (and harm your credibility by signaling that you haven't invested in your own brand presentation).